bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-08-18-twelve-views-of-kensal-house.md

 With hindsight, it might be easy to see faith in planned housing as the solution to social problems as naïve.
 Leeds’ Quarry Road Estate, displayed as an exemplary piece of planning, was never fully completed; many of the vaunted amenities were never added to the basic housing, and the whole estate was demolished in 1978.
 Nevertheless, the full horror of the slums is brought home, as the badly housed talk about the deaths of their children and daily encounters with vermin, and the camera pans around houses with crooked stairs, blown plaster and collapsed roofs.

 Finally, there’s a chilling pathos in the filmmakers’ hope that in the next ten years the worst of the slums would have been cleared.
 By 1945, the Luftwaffe had indiscriminately destroyed large areas of working-class housing, and Britain faced a new and rather more desperate housing problem.

-Danny Birchall, BFI Screenonline, screenonline.org.uk
+**Danny Birchall, BFI Screenonline, screenonline.org.uk**

-<![endif]-->
+<br><br>

-**HOUSING PROBLEMS**
+**HOUSING PROBLEMS**<br>
 _Production_: Arthur Elton, E.H.
 Anstey
 _For_: British Commercial Gas Association
 _Photography_: John Taylor
 _Recording_: York Scarlett
 UK 1935
 13 mins

 **12 VIEWS OF KENSAL HOUSE**
 _Director_: Peter Wyeth
 ©: Arts Council of Great Britain
 _Production Company_: Capital Films